 Deep sleep is essential for refreshment, but with the regular monophasic sleep pattern, we only spend approximately the first 3 hours in deep sleep.
 The remaining time is spent in the lighter stages of sleep and REM sleep which is far less effective than deep sleep.
 If we were able to spend more time in deep sleep, avoiding light sleep and REM, we would be able to spend less time sleeping.

 This is exactly what polyphasic sleep patterns aim to do; maximise deep sleep and reduce light sleep so that the amount of time spent asleep is reduced.
 And since we only enter into deep sleep when we first fall asleep, the idea is to fall asleep more often, hence multiple sleep and wake times.

-Best Sleep Pattern?
+What’s the Best Sleep Pattern?

 There are many advantages to both biphasic and polyphasic sleep patterns.
 These include:

 - Reducing the number of hours spent asleep per day